engr101staff/engr101matlab/_sources/working_with_images/main.rst

   :width: 560
   :align: center

-|
+.. admonition :: video Recap

-This is a good example of a case where RGB colors don't provide an intuitive way to manipulate an image, even though they mimic the way our eyes perceive color.
+  Image desaturation is a good example of a case where RGB colors don't provide an intuitive way to manipulate an image, even though they mimic the way our eyes perceive color.
 We can't identify the blue colors in the background by just looking at the blue channel, because making the color "blue" actually depends on the ratio of all three R, G, and B channels.

-Instead, let's turn to HSV, which is another three-channel representation: hue, saturation, and value.
+Let's turn to HSV, which is another three-channel representation: hue, saturation, and value.
 Here's the basic idea of each:

 - Hue: "which basic color is it?"
 - Saturation: "how strong is the color?"